Yaa Asantewaa

 Yaa Asantewaa I (c.
-1840 – 17 October 1921) was the Queen Mother of Ejisu in the Ashanti Empire, now part of modern-day Ghana.
-She was appointed by her brother Nana Akwasi Afrane Okese, the Edwesuhene, or ruler, of Edwesu.
-In 1900, she led the Ashanti war also known as the War of the Golden Stool, or the Yaa Asantewaa War of Independence, against the British Empire.
+1840 – 17 October 1921) was the Queen Mother of Ejisu within the Ashanti Empire, now part of modern-day Ghana.
+She was appointed by her brother Nana Akwasi Afrane Okese, the Ejisuhene, or Paramount Chief of Ejisu.
+In 1900, she led the War of the Golden Stool or the Yaa Asantewaa War against the British Empire.

 Biography

-Yaa Asantewaa was born in 1840 in Besease, the daughter of Kwaku Ampoma and Ata Po.
+Yaa Asantewaa was born around 1840 in Besease, the daughter of Kwaku Ampoma and Ata Po.
 Her brother, Afrane Panin, became the chief of Edweso, a nearby community.
 After a childhood without incident, she cultivated crops on the land around Boankra.
 She entered a polygamous marriage with a man from Kumasi, with whom she had a daughter.

 Asantewaa died in exile in the Seychelles in 1921.
 She was a successful farmer and mother.
 She was an intellectual, a politician, a human rights activist, a queen and a war leader.
 Yaa Asantewaa became famous for commanding the Ashanti Kings in the War of the Golden Stool, against British colonial rule, to defend and protect the sovereign independence of the Golden Stool.